Brooklyn Bridge–City Hall/Chambers Street station: Design

 As with other stations built as part of the original IRT, the station was constructed using a cut-and-cover method.
-The tunnel is covered by a "U"-shaped trough that contains utility pipes and wires.
+The tunnel is covered by a U-shaped trough that contains utility pipes and wires.
 The bottom of this trough contains a foundation of concrete no less than 4 in thick.
 Each platform consists of 3 in concrete slabs, beneath which are drainage basins.
 The platforms contain I-beam columns spaced every 15 ft.
 Additional columns between the tracks, spaced every 5 ft, support the jack-arched concrete station roofs.
 There is a 1 in gap between the trough wall and the platform walls, which are made of 4 in-thick brick covered over by a tiled finish.

 The westernmost side platform retains ten faience plaques of eagles, made by the Grueby Faience Company, which are not visible to the public.
 The easternmost side platform also has eagle faience plaques and mosaic tablets, also not visible to the public.
-These plaques and tablets were in the original design.
+These plaques and tablets were in the original design, but they had been concealed behind a wall of beige tiles by the late 20th century.
 The walls adjacent to the tracks are decorated with modern white tiles, surrounded near the top and bottom by red tile bands.
 The bands wrap around alcoves that are placed at regular intervals on the walls.
 The spaces above the alcoves contain black-on-green plaques with back-to-back "B"s, which alternate with white-on-green tablets with the words brooklyn bridge in Arial font.
 Smaller white-on-green plaques with the words "City Hall" are above the brooklyn bridge tablets.
 The back-to-back "B"s, and the white walls with red tile bands, are also used in the design of the mezzanine.
 However, the wall of the eastern corridor retains some original design, with brick wainscoting, marble pilasters, and original cream-on-olive plaques with back-to-back "B"s.
 The mosaic tiles at all original IRT stations were manufactured by the American Encaustic Tile Company, which subcontracted the installations at each station.

-The 1996 artwork in this station, by Mark Gibian, is titled Cable Crossing.
-The sculpture consists of numerous cables hanging over the fare control area of the western mezzanine, a reference to the nearby Brooklyn Bridge.
+As part of the MTA Arts & Design program, Mark Gibian created a sculpture for the station, titled Cable Crossing, in 1996.
+The sculpture consists of numerous cables in the fare control area of the IRT mezzanine, a reference to the nearby Brooklyn Bridge.
+Some of the cables are placed under a glass skylight; this part of the artwork measures 11 in thick and 28.42 by 13.33 ft across.
+Additional cables are installed on a triptych next to the turnstiles, separating the portions of the mezzanine that are inside and outside of fare control.
+In creating the sculpture, Gibian said he wanted it to represent "the controlled power of the subway and its network of metal and concrete that undergirds the city".